 Information for health professionals

-Roads and Maritime Services has a legal responsibility to ensure all drivers have the appropriate skills and ability, and are medically fit to hold a licence.
-Health professionals make a vital contribution to this process.
+Roads and Maritime Services has a legal responsibility to ensure the safety of all road users and that licence holders are both medically fit and competent to drive a motor vehicle.
+Health professionals play a vital role in enabling Roads and Maritime to meet this obligation.

 Assessing fitness to drive

-Roads and Maritime has two different medical report forms that relate to assessing medical fitness to hold a driver licence:
+Roads and Maritime has four different medical report forms that relate to assessing medical fitness to hold a driver licence:

-In most cases, Roads and Maritime provides a medical report form to the driver, who in turn provides it to you, the health professional.
+In most cases, Roads and Maritime will provide an appropriate medical form to the driver, who in turn provides it to you, the health professional.

 Completed medical reports